diethardsteiner/diethardsteiner.github.io/_posts/2016-09-03-Spark-Joining-Fact-and-Dim-Dataset.md

 ### Dataset API (AKA Typed Dataset API)

 **Definition**: A Dataset is a distributed collection of data.
 Dataset is a new interface added in Spark 1.6 that provides the benefits of RDDs (strong typing, ability to use powerful lambda functions) with the benefits of Spark SQL’s optimized execution engine.
+It tries to overcome some of the shortcomings of DataFrames in regard to type safety.

 A **Dataset** is **type safe at compile time** whereas a DataFrames's columns will be only evaluated at run time.

 > **Important**: Dataset API and DataFrame API were unified in Spark 2!
 [Source](https://databricks.com/blog/2016/07/14/a-tale-of-three-apache-spark-apis-rdds-dataframes-and-datasets.html).
 Conceptually, consider DataFrame as an alias for a collection of generic objects `Dataset[Row]`, where a `Row` is a generic **untyped** JVM object. `Dataset`, by contrast, is a collection of **strongly-typed** JVM objects, dictated by a case class you define in Scala or a class in Java.

+> **Help!
+Dataset!?
+DataFrame!?**: [The Dataset API Doc](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.Dataset) explains the difference between Datasets and DataFrame in a concisce and precise manner: "A **Dataset** is a **strongly typed** collection of domain-specific objects that can be transformed in parallel using functional or relational operations.
+Each Dataset also has an **untyped** view called a **DataFrame**, which is a Dataset of Row."

 ```scala
 // Create Spark Dataset